BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/00 - Prerequisites.md

 Install-WindowsUpdate
 </pre>

+*Note: If you get an error during this update process, evaluate it to see if it is fatal.
+You may recieve certain driver errors if you are using a Virtual Machine, this can be safely ignored.*

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Install Chocolaty Windows package Manager</p>

 Next, install the Chocolaty Windows Package manager to aid in command-line installations: